harshvardhaniimi/personal-website/content/blog/travels/2023-05-20-moab/index.md

 ![](images/IMG_8100.png)

+> Madras is the old name of Chennai, a south Indian city.
+Chennai was established as a fort town by the British to monitor and protect their navy.
+I was surprised to see Madras here in Oregon!

 ### Day 3 - Moab Magic Begins

 Arriving in Moab was like stepping into a scene from a landscape painting.
-After two days of camping, a shot shower and cozy bed at Field Station felt great.
+After two days of camping, a short shower and cozy bed at Field Station felt great.

 ![](images/IMG_8192.png)

+> Rock formations at the Arches National Park.
+These are formed due to erosion, initially due to water and now due to air.
+The forces of erosion are sculpting more than just arches.
+>
+> Balanced Rock (second from right, height 128 ft/39 meters) clearly shows the various layers responsible for this amazing defiance of gravity.The caprock of the hard Slick Rock Member of the Entrada Sandstone is perched upon a pedestal of mudstone.
+This softer Dewey Bridge Member of the Carmel Formation weathers more quickly than the resistant rock above.
+Eventually, the faster-eroding Dewey Bridge will cause the collapse of Balanced Rock.

-Our car ride around Arches National Park was a spectacle best appreciated after 4pm, a tip for those keen to avoid crowds and entrance fees.
+Our car ride around Arches National Park was a spectacle best appreciated after 4pm, a tip for those keen to avoid long wait times (and entrance fees).
 When I later embarked on a bike ride, over 50 cars were queued for entry.

 ![](images/IMG_8172.png)

+> Driving through the Arches is the best way to see it all.
+The inroads are about 30 miles and take you through viewpoints and trail heads.
+Next day when I was biking, I cycled around 10 miles before (getting tired and) deciding to return to other greenways.

 ## Day 4 - Biking Bliss in Moab

 ![](images/IMG_8219.png)

+> Moab is filled with bike trails all around the Arches and Canyonlands National Parks.
+You can ride anytime as the parks are open 24 hours.

 A day dedicated to biking around Arches National Park and greenways offered a thrilling ride amidst breathtaking scenery.
 The evening was spent at the Sunset Grill, learning about Charles Steen's history and how Moab emerged from the Uranium mining industry.